KyleDuCS/Info463Group6/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to start the website

-In the project directory, you can run:
+Run the following commands.

 ### `cd info463group6`
 ### `npm start`